kakao/buffalo/docs/algo.rst

   - Word2Vec
   - CoFactors

-These algorithms are hard to say up-to-date, but they're efficient and have good performance, and they're also highly utilized.
+These algorithms are hard to say up-to-date, but they're efficient and good at performance, and they're also highly utilized.
 All algorithms inherit common parent classes such as Algo, Serializable, TensorboardExtention, Optimizable, Evaluable.

 Algo